 - Unpaid care work should first be more equitably shared within the family, between men and women: in particular, fathers must be made aware of their role and engaged to take on some of the care responsibilities and domestic tasks at home.
 States can put in place information and incentive policies.
-This must of course be done at a pace adapted to each country and its culture - Governments have a key role: in addition to supportive social policy, governments at every level must invest in appropriate public infrastructures and services that reduce the time needed to perform domestic and care work which in turn can contribute to empower women: water, electricity, energy, telecommunications, but also lifelong learning, childcare, transport, health services, etc.
+This must of course be done at a pace adapted to each country and its culture. - Governments have a key role: in addition to supportive social policy, governments at every level must invest in appropriate public infrastructures and services that reduce the time needed to perform domestic and care work which in turn can contribute to empower women: water, electricity, energy, telecommunications, but also lifelong learning, childcare, transport, health services, etc. - The private sector is also a key stakeholder and companies must take their share of responsibility: they must develop and implement policies that support workers with caregiving responsibilities, in particular mothers when they return from maternity leave, and support flexible working conditions compatible with childcare and family life, i.e. flexible working hours, voluntary part-time work, breaks for breastfeeding, progressive training courses or adapted career paths.
+Private companies themselves increasingly see the advantages of such policies, also from a business point of view: employee retention and motivation, increased productivity, etc.